 - It is projected that the number of Americans with Alzheimer’s disease could more than triple to 16 million by mid-century.

 - The incidence of Alzheimer’s disease is about the same for all races, but women are more likely than men to develop the disease, in part because they live longer.

 - Two-thirds of Americans with Alzheimer’s disease are women.

-- Women in their 60's are 2 times more likely to develop Alzheimer's than Breast Cancer.
+- Women in their 60’s are two times more likely to develop Alzheimer’s than Breast Cancer.

-- Of Americans aged 65 and over, 1 in 9 has Alzheimer’s disease and about one-third of people age 85 and older (32%) have the disease.
+- Of Americans age 65 and over, 1 in 9 has Alzheimer’s disease and about one-third of people age 85 and older (32%) have the disease.

 - One in three seniors dies with Alzheimer’s or another dementia.

 - Another American develops Alzheimer’s disease every 67 seconds.
 In 2050, an American will develop the disease every 33 seconds.